-38.3.2.138.3.2.2 Lithium metal and lithium ion cells and batteries shall be subjected to the tests, as required by special provisions 188 and 230 of Chapter 3.3 of the Model Regulations prior to the transport of a particular cell or battery type.
+38.3.2.1 Lithium metal and lithium ion cells and batteries shall be subjected to the tests, as required by special provisions 188 and 230 of Chapter 3.3 of the Model Regulations prior to the transport of a particular cell or battery type.
 Cells or batteries which differ from a tested type by:

-(a) For primary cells and batteries, a change of more than 0{-1} g or 20% by mass, whichever is greater, to the cathode, to the anode, or to the electrolyte;

-(b) For rechargeable cells and batteries, a change in nominal energy in Watt-hours of more than 20% or an increase in nominal voltage of more than 20%; or shall be considered a new type and shall be subjected to the required tests.
+- (a) For primary cells and batteries, a change of more than 0.1 g or 20% by mass, whichever is greater, to the cathode, to the anode, or to the electrolyte; - (b) For rechargeable cells and batteries, a change in Watt-hours of more than 20% or an increase in voltage of more than 20%; or - (c) A change that would materially affect the test results, shall be considered a new type and shall be subjected to the required tests.